Blog > Product > GoLinks: What Internal Short Links Can Do for Your Team

 GoLinks: What Internal Short Links Can Do for Your Team

-GoLinks, also known as go/links, golinks, or go-links, can help anyone in a company find what they’re looking for fast.
-Before we jump into these internal short links, let’s take a look at the problem.
+GoLinks, also known as go/links, golinks, or go-links, can help anyone in a company find what they’re looking for quickly.
+Before we discuss these internal short links, let’s examine the problem.

 What are go links?

-Go links are shared short links used within a company.
-They can be used to help anyone in a company find any resource, guideline, tool, project board, or anything else they’re looking for.
+Go links are easy-to-remember internal short links used within a company.
+They can help anyone in the company find any resource, guideline, tool, project board, or other item they’re looking for.

-Moving past that go links definition to gain a bit more clarity, let’s take a look at some short links you’re already familiar with: external short links!
+Moving past that go links definition to gain a bit more clarity, let’s look at some short URLs you’re already familiar with: external short links!

 Go links only work for users within your organization.
 Any company could have the same go links, but they would go to different URLs.